 If you’ve been dissatisfied with your job for some time now, the awesomeness of the day you hand in your resignation letter will be rivalled only by your last day at work, as you say your goodbyes and smirk to yourself about the fact that you’ll never see those suckers again.

-But before you flounce out the door never to return again, make sure you do these four things.
+But before you exit all the office WhatsApp group chats, make sure you do these four things.

 Hand over your work properly